sana-al-rayess/OneirAi/README.md

 - As database, MySQL was used.
 - OneirAi uses the [React](https://reactjs.org/) library for the front-end.
 React makes it painless to create interactive UIs, is component-based and is reusable.

-- For state management, the project used [Zustand](https://github.com/pmndrs/zustand).
 <br><br>

 <img src="./readme/title6.svg"/>